Home | About me | Contact | What's new | Privacy | Search

 • The pieces of the pie show the proportion of green time each movement gets during each cycle.

-• Left/right arrows represent Bandera Rd.
+• Blue sections represent Bandera Rd. traffic.

-• With an RCUT, all the movements except the through movements on Bandera get combined, and in this example, are combined into the biggest piece of the pie from the conventional intersection.
-After doing so, that slice can (and probably will) be increased as needed to accommodate Hausman/Leslie traffic, and even after doing so, everyone still gets more green time than they had in the conventional intersection.
+• With an RCUT, all the movements except the through movements on Bandera get combined, and, in this example, are combined into the biggest piece of the pie from the conventional intersection.
+After doing so, that slice can (and probably will) be increased as needed to better accommodate Hausman/Leslie traffic, and even after doing so, everyone still gets more green time than they had in the conventional intersection.

 • Finally, in an RCUT, the signals on each side of Bandera Rd. can be timed independently of the other, and thus would be two separate pies, so the RCUT chart below combines both directions for simplicity.